center-for-humans-and-machines/algorithmic-institutions/reports/manager.md

 predicted to be invalid by the `valid response model`.

 The environment then also computes collective values such as the common good and keeps track of the game rounds.
-Importantly, an environment step, does not align with a round in the game.
-An environment step starts with the punishment of the group members.
+Importantly, an step of the environment, does not align with a round in the game as seen by participants.
+An step of the environment starts with the punishment of the group members.
 Then the contribution of the group members and the common good for the next round is calculated.

 A reward is calculated, that is composed of the punishment and next rounds contribution.